Akhisar: Modern period

 Akhisar continued its development in the 17th century.
 However, since the second half of the 16th century, the Celâlî rebellions in the region took the city under its influence.
 For this reason, the city walls were repaired at the beginning of the 17th century.
 Due to the Celali rebellions, some of the people in the vicinity settled here and the population of the city increased.
 As a matter of fact, Evliya Çelebi writes that in 1671 the city had twenty-four neighbourhoods and 2600 houses, most of which were covered with tiles.
 He also records that there were forty-seven mosques, three hamams, about 1000 shops, one bedesten, ten inns, seven madrasas and twenty-three primary schools, and that it is surrounded by vineyards, gardens and orchards.
 He also states that there is an old castle ruin on the hill in the middle of the city and that the city was surrounded by walls for fear of the Celâlî named Karayazıcı.

 In October 1895 newly resettled Muslims from Bulgaria attacked and massacred members of the local Armenian community.
 The Saruhan Eyalet was later incorporated into the vilayet of Aydın until the end of the Ottoman Empire in 1922.

-During the course of the Greco-Turkish War (1919-22) the Greek Army invaded the town on June 5, 1919.
+During the course of the Greco-Turkish War (1919-22) the Greek Army entered the town on June 5, 1919.
 Due to the developments of the campaign, which included unrest from the Turkish populace, the Greek forces withdrew on June 10, 1919.
-Soon after, Greek forces re-invaded Akhisar during the Greek Summer Offensive on June 22, 1920.
+Soon after, Greek forces took control of the town during the Greek Summer Offensive on June 22, 1920.
 The Turkish Nationalist forces captured the town on September 6, 1922, toward the end of the Great Offensive.
-Athanasios Karathanasis in his book wrote that following the capture, an estimated 7,000 local Greeks were killed in Kırtık dere.
+Following the Turkish capture, an estimated 7,000 local Greeks were killed in Kırtık dere.
 The remaining were party to the Population exchange between Greece and Turkey.
 Furthermore, although the local Muslims had sworn on the Quran that they would protect the remaining Armenian community upon the arrival of the Turkish army in town, they instead cooperated with them in plundering and massacring the Armenians.